alibaba/graph-learn/docs/data_loader_en.md

 <br />

 ## 1.3 Weight format（WEIGHTED）
-Weight format is used to express a vertex or edge with weight.
-Similar to attribute, the weight has only one column, which is of type **float**.
-When the data format has weight, it is necessary to display the specified **WEIGHTED** to inform the system, in the API description.
+The weight format is used to express a vertex or an edge with weight.
+Similar to attributes, the weight has only one column, which is of type **float**.
+When the data format has weights, it is necessary to display the specified **WEIGHTED** to inform the system, in the API description.

 The schema of the vertex data weight format: